Microsoft To Acquire Github For $7.5 Billion

 Microsoft is growing its software development services even further with will acquisition of GitHub.
-The 10-year old code-repository platform is being picked up for $7.5 billion in Microsoft Stock, the company announced Monday.
+The 10-year-old code-repository platform is being picked up for $7.5 billion in Microsoft stock, the company announced Monday.

 GitHub was founded as a startup in 2008 to provide a platform where software developers can host and review each other’s code.
 Usage of the platform grew quickly to over 2,000 code repositories by 2011.
 Usage of the platform then exploded following a $100 million venture capital investment in 2012 and has approximately 27 million software developers today.